 Algorithmic search result listings are determined and displayed in accordance with a set of formulas or algorithms developed by the particular Internet search engine.
 The algorithms determine the order of the listing of results in response to the consumer's Internet search.
 From time to time, search engines revise these algorithms.
 In some instances, these modifications have caused our website to be listed less prominently in algorithmic search results, which has resulted in decreased traffic to our website.
-We may also be listed less prominently as a result of new websites or changes to existing websites that result in these websites receiving higher algorithmic rankings with the search engine.
-For example, government health insurance exchange websites appear prominently in algorithmic search results.
+We may also be listed less prominently as a result of new websites or changes to existing websites appear prominently in algorithmic search results.
 Our website may become listed less prominently in algorithmic search results for other reasons, such as search engine technical difficulties, search engine technical changes and changes we make to our website.
-In addition, search engines have deemed the practices of some companies to be inconsistent with search engine guidelines and decided not to list their website in search result listings at all.
-If we are listed less prominently in, or removed altogether from, search result listings for any reason, the traffic to our websites would decline and we may not be able to replace this traffic, which in turn would harm our business, operating results and financial condition.
+In addition, search result listings at all.
+If we are listed less prominently in, or removed altogether from, search result listings for any reason, the traffic to our websites would decline and we may not be able to replace this traffic, which would harm our business, operating results and financial condition.
 If we decide to attempt to replace this traffic, we may be required to increase our marketing expenditures, which would also increase our cost of member acquisition and harm our business, operating results and financial condition.

 We purchase paid advertisements on search engines in order to attract consumers to our website.
-We typically pay a search engine for prominent placement of our name and website when particular health insurance-related terms are searched for on the search engine, regardless of the algorithmic search result listings.
+We typically pay a search engine for prominent placement of our website when particular health insurance-related terms are searched for on the search engine, regardless of the algorithmic search result listings.
 The prominence of the placement of our advertisement is determined by a combination of factors, including the amount we are willing to pay and algorithms designed to determine the relevance of our paid advertisement to a particular search term.
 As with algorithmic search result listings, search engines may revise the algorithms relevant to paid advertisements and websites other than our ecommerce platform may become more optimized for the algorithms.
 These changes may result in our having to pay increased amounts to maintain our paid advertisement placement in response to a particular search term.
-We could also have to pay increased amounts should the market share of major search engines continue to become more concentrated with a single search engine.
-Additionally, we bid against our competitors and others for the display of these paid search engine advertisements.
-Many of our competitors, including many health insurance carriers and government-run health insurance exchanges, have greater resources with which to bid and better brand recognition than we do.
-We have experienced increased competition from health insurance carriers, government health insurance exchanges and some of our marketing partners for both algorithmic search result listings and for paid advertisements.
-This competition has increased the cost of paid internet search advertising and has increased our marketing and advertising expenses.
-This competition has increased substantially during the open enrollment periods for individual and family health insurance and Medicare related health insurance and may increase further if these open enrollment periods occur over the same period of time.
+We could also have to pay increased amounts should the market share of major search engine advertisements.
+Many of our competitors, including many health insurance carriers and government-run health insurance earriers, government health insurance exchanges and some of our marketing partners for both algorithmic search result listing and for paid advertisements.
+The competition has increased the cost of paid internet search advertising and has increased our marketing and advertising expenses.
+The competition increases substantially during the open enrollment periods for individual and family health insurance and Medicare related health insurance.
 If paid search advertising costs increase or become cost prohibitive, whether as a results of competition, algorithm changes or otherwise our advertising expenses could rise significantly or we could reduce or discontinue our paid search advertisements, either of which would harm our business, operating results and financial condition.